About the program

 An Overview of the Rules

-Participating employees need to be on payroll full-time at 35 hours or more per week (independent contractors don't qualify, unfortunately) and make at least $16.25 per hour.
+Participating employees need to be on payroll full-time at 35 hours or more per week (independent contractors don’t qualify, unfortunately) and make at least $18.22 per hour.
 Each employee must complete a minimum of 24 hours of training.
-They can take up to 160 hours each.
+They can take as many as 60 to 200 hours of training, depending upon company size.
 Employees need to stay on payroll full-time for a minimum of 90 days after their last class.